Use the tips below to help avoid common AOTC errors:

 - Ask probing questions to verify the student's eligibility.
 See our Know the Questions to Ask page

-- If the student doesn't have a Form 1098-T or the Form 1098-T is incorrect, let your clients know if the IRS audits them, they need to have documents supporting their claim.
-See the Forms 866-H-AOC and 866-H-AOC-MAX for examples of the documentation needed.
-Also available in Spanish, Form 886-H-AOC (SP).
+- If the student doesn't have a Form 1098-T or the Form 1098-T is incorrect, let your clients know that if the IRS audits them, they will need to have documents supporting their claim.
+See the Form 866-H-AOC and Form 866-H-AOTC-MAX for examples of the documentation needed.
+Form 886-H-AOC (SP) is also available in Spanish.

 Education Tax Credit Resources